KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

     $myObject | ConvertTo-Json | Set-Content -Path $Path
     $myObject = Get-Content -Path $Path | ConvertFrom-Json

+## Adding properties

+You can still add new properties to your `PSCustomObject` with `Add-Member`.

+    $myObject | Add-Member -MemberType NoteProperty -Name `ID` -Value 'KevinMarquette'

+    $myObject.ID

+## Enumerating property names

+Sometimes you need a list of all the property names on an object.

+    $myObject | Get-Member -MemberType NoteProperty | Select -ExpandProperty Name

+There are also some hidden properties that can be accessed to get this same list.

+    $myobject.psobject.properties.name

+## Dynamically accessing properties

+I already mentioned that you an access property values directly.

+    $myObject.Name

+You can use a string for the property name and it will still work.

+    $myObject.'Name'

+We can take this one more step and use a variable for the property name.

+    $property = 'Name'
+    $myObject.$property

+I know that looks strange, but it works.

+### Convert pscustomboject into a hashtable

+TTo continue on from the last seciton, you can dynamically walk the properties and create a hashtable from them.

+    $hashtable = @{}
+    foreach( $property in $myobject.psobject.properties.name )
+    {
+        $hashtable[$property] = $myObject.$property
+    }

+## Objects vs Value types

+Objects and value types don't handle variable assignments the same way.
+If you assign value types to each other, only the value get copied to the new variable.

+    $first = 1
+    $second = $first
+    $second = 2

+In this case, `$first` is 1 and `$second` is 2.

+Object variables hold a reference to the actual object.
+When you assign one object to a new variable, they still reference the same object.

+    $third = [PSCustomObject]@{Key=3}
+    $fourth = $third
+    $fourth.Key = 4

+Because `$third` and `$fourth` reference the same instance of an object, both `$third.key` and `$fourth.Key` are 4.

+### psobject.copy()

+If you need a true copy of an object, you can clone it.

+    $third = [PSCustomObject]@{Key=3}
+    $fourth = $third.psobject.copy()
+    $fourth.Key = 4

+Clone creates a shallow copy of the object.
+They have different instances now and `$third.key` is 3 and `$fourth.Key` is 4 in this example.

+I call this a shallow copy because if you have nested objects. (where the properties contain other objects).
+Only the top level values are copied.
+The child objects will reference each other.

 ## PSTypeName for custom object types